 There are also strict laws applied to surrogacy.
 It is regulated in terms of Chapter 19 of the Children’s Act 38 of 2005 (the Act) and the following rules apply both to the people requiring a surrogate (known as the commissioning parents) and the surrogate mother:

 - The agreement between the commissioning parents and the surrogate mother must be in writing and must be taken to the High Court and be made an order of the court.
-This must all be done prior to the surrogate being inseminated;
+This must all be done before the surrogate is inseminated;

 - If either the surrogate mother or the commissioning parent are married or in a permanent partnership, their spouses or partners must also consent to the surrogacy;